If you’re looking to lower your tax bill, you may consider moving to a state with no income tax.

 - State sales tax: 7%

-Texas doesn’t an income tax, but it does levy a state sales tax of 6.25 percent, and local jurisdictions can levy up to 2 percent in additional taxes, for a combined rate of 8.25 percent.
+Texas doesn’t have an income tax, but it does levy a state sales tax of 6.25 percent, and local jurisdictions can levy up to 1.94 percent in additional taxes, for a combined rate of 8.19 percent.

 - State sales tax: 6.25%

 Washington doesn’t charge an income tax, but it ranks ninth highest in the nation for sales taxes.
-A 6.5 percent state sales tax combined with city and/or municipal sales-tax rates can combine for a sales tax of potentially more than 10 percent.
+A 6.5 percent state sales tax combined with city and/or municipal sales-tax rates result in a sales tax of up to 9.23 percent.

 - State sales tax: 6.5%